How to Setup Direct connection from your On Prem to SAP Logistics Business Network Freight Collaboration Option

 - Click Manage Cloud Connector.
-In the manage Cloud Connector Details, you can input the location ID (like the S4 Hana Client) and the user id authorized in the cloud connector.
-Note that it is not necessary to maintain the location ID if the cloud connector settings have no location specified.
+In the manage Cloud Connector Details, you can input the location ID (like the S4 Hana Client) and the SAP User (it should be either S User or P User in accounts.sap.com)which is authorized in the cloud connector.

 - .Go to the “Outbound from Network tab”, click on ”Configure Connections”.
 Under Authentication Details, enter the USER id and PW to the backend SAP TM system.

 5. Edit the interface to contain the system information, as in below.
 Note that this step is required for all outbound interfaces from SAP Logistics Business Network to SAP TM.